Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: Introduction

-Once this result has been established, it becomes natural to consider the time evolution of the model.
+Once condensation has been established, it becomes natural to consider the time evolution of the model.
 One expects to observe two different regimes.
-As particles accumulate on a single site in the stationary state, in a certain time-scale, starting from a uniform distribution of particles among all sites, nucleation should occur, and particles should gradually concentrate on less and less sites, until almost all of them sit on a single site.
-This is called the nucleation phase of the dynamics and it has been established in \cite{bjl} for super-critical zero-range dynamics.
+As particles accumulate on a single site in the stationary state, starting from a homogeneous distribution of particles among all sites, coarsening should occur in a certain time-scale, and particles should gradually concentrate on fewer and fewer sites, until the system saturates and almost all of them sit on a single site.
+This regime is called in Physics literature the coarsening phase of the dynamics.
+It has been established in \cite{bjl} for $\alpha>1$ and shown to occur in the time-scale $N^2$.

 Consider a configuration in which all particles sit on the same site.
 Call condensate the site at which this occurs.
 On a longer time-scale, one expects to observe an evolution of the condensate.
-This has been quantitatively analyzed for super-critical zero-range processes evolving on a finite set in \cite{BL3, Lan2, Seo, OR} and in \cite{AGL2} when the number of sites increases together with the number of particles.
+This has been quantitatively analyzed for zero-range processes evolving on a finite set for $\alpha>1$ in \cite{BL3, Lan2, Seo, OR} and in the thermodynamical limit (when the number of sites increases together with the number of particles) for $\alpha>20$ in \cite{AGL2}.

-In this article, we examine the evolution of the condensate on a finite set for critical zero-range dynamics.
-There is an important difference between super-critical models, considered previously, and the critical one studied here.
-In super-critical zero-range dynamics, starting from a configuration in a well $\mc E^x_N$, the process visits all configurations of $\mc E^x_N$ before hitting a new well $\mc E^y_N$, $y\not = x$.
-These dynamics are said to ``visit points''.
+In this article, we examine the evolution of the condensate on a finite set in the critical case $\alpha=1$.
+In this context, there is an important difference between the case $\alpha>1$, considered previously, and the case $\alpha=1$ studied here.
+In the former, on a fixed number of sites, starting from a configuration in a set $\mc E^x_N$, called from now on ``well'', the process visits all configurations of $\mc E^x_N$ before hitting a new well $\mc E^y_N$, $y\not = x$.
+Such dynamics are said to ``visit points''.
+In contrast, in the critical case $\alpha = 1$, this property does not hold because the wells are much larger.

-A general theory has been proposed in \cite{BL1, BL2} to derive the metastable behavior of dynamics which visit points.
-It has been successfully applied to super-critical zero-range processes in the articles mentioned above and to inclusion processes \cite{BDG}.
+In \cite{BL1, BL2}, a general theory has been proposed to derive the metastable behavior of dynamics which visit points.
+This approach has been successfully applied to super-critical zero-range processes in the aforementioned articles and to inclusion processes in \cite{BDG}.

-The main advantage of dynamics which visit points lies in the fact that there are robust tools, based on potential theory, to prove that the process equilibrates in each well before it attains a new one.